(Disclosure: Some of the links below may be affiliate links)

 - Gynecological examinations

 - Glasses and contact lenses for children up to 18.
-This is only covered up to 180 CHF per year.
+Insurance only covers up to 180 CHF per year.

-- Emergency dental cares.
-This is really restrictive to severe issues.
+- Emergency dental care.
+Dental care coverage is limited to severe issues.

 - Psychotherapy under some conditions.